This blog post can originally be found on Annie’s personal blog, Annie Sloan Paint and Colour.

 The desk originally had a white factory finish.
 Mary began by putting a mid-tone Orange mix as her base.
 She then followed this base with a lighter, creamy tone, which she dry brushed on top.

 The spots were done in a brown mix (Graphite & Barcelona Orange, with a touch of Olive & Cream Chalk Paint®).
 She then outlined the spots with Graphite, creating the Leopard spots!

 When the spots were dry, Mary sanded each individual spot in one direction to create a fur-like texture.
 She then finished the piece with Annie Sloan Clear and Dark Wax.

-What do you think of Shani’s pieces?
-Would you try this in your own garden?
+What do you think?
+Would you be willing to try leopard print on your furniture?
 Let us know below!